Trespass (EP): Background and release

 Trespass is Monsta X's debut release.
-The EP includes the pre-debut release single "Interstellar" by members Hyungwon, Jooheon, and I.M, that was originally released as part of the Mnet's survival reality show No.Mercy.
-The music video for "Trespass" was directed by Joo Hee-sun and released through 1theK's official YouTube channel alongside the album on May 14.
+The EP includes the pre-debut release "Interstellar" by members Hyungwon, Jooheon, and I.M, that was originally released as part of the Mnet's survival reality show No.Mercy.

-In promotion of the album, Monsta X held their debut showcase at the Lotte Art Center in Hapjeong-dong, Mapo-gu, Seoul on May 13.
+The group held a showcase at the Lotte Card Art Center in Hapjeong-dong, Mapo-gu, Seoul on May 13.

+The music video for the title track was released on 1theK's official YouTube channel on the same day as the EP and was directed by the South Korean music video director and CEO of Iceland Joo Hee-sun.

 Composition

 The debut EP contains seven tracks, with the theme of the challenging lifestyles of the seven members and the strength of absorbing the colors of the producers, while projecting the confidence of Monsta X everywhere.

-The title track is the hip-hop song "Trespass" written by Mad Clown and Kim Yi-na.
-Monsta X described the song as meaning "we're young and that we're trying to break into new things.
-It represents all our individual members."
+"Trespass" is a hip-hop track that combines raw sound and intense performance.
+It also means that the members are young and trying to break into new things, while representing each member's individuality.

-Monsta X member Jooheon participated in the production of the songs "Blue Moon" and "One Love".

 Commercial performance

-The EP peaked at number 10 on the Gaon Album Chart (now the Circle Album Chart), and as of 2020, the EP had accumulated a total of 41,593 copies sold in South Korea.
+As of 2020, the debut EP had already accumulated a total of 41,593 copies sold on the Gaon Music Chart in South Korea.

 "Trespass" debuted and peaked at number 148 on the weekly Gaon Digital Chart, as well as number 14 on the weekly Billboard World Digital Song Sales chart.